 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Green algae colonies.
-Light micrograph of green algae colonies (Volvox sp.).
-These colonies are made up of approximately 500 individual flagellate cells, arranged in a glycoprotein filled sphere.
+Light micrograph of green algae cells (Volvox sp.).
+These two colonies are made up of approximately 500 individual flagellate cells, arranged in a glycoprotein filled sphere.
 The cells contain two cilia that are used to move the algae through water.
 Each cell has two eyespots and a chloroplast, which enable the colony to swim towards light and photosynthesise.
 The cells produce daughter colonies through asexual reproduction.
 The daughter colonies are held within the parent, which later disintegrate and the daughter colonies invert.
-Magnification x 16.
+Magnification: x100 at 10 centimetres wide.

 Model release not required.
 Property release not required.